 Learn to graph two sets of data on one grid.

 Spend Your Summer Coding Python

 Gain real-world programming experience and data science skills in our Python summer camp!
-Coding know-how will undoubtedly increase your success in high school and college; in this class, you'll strengthen your college application, master computational thinking within real-world contexts, and have fun all at the same time!
+Coding know-how will increase your success in high school and college.
+In this class, you'll strengthen your college application, master computational thinking within real-world contexts, and have fun all at the same time!

 This class has been created to help you become fluent quickly in python, the most powerful and popular coding language used by programmers today!
 Our activity-based curriculum will give you all the skills that two-semester college courses provide.

 Glassdoor has listed data science as the best job in America for the past 3 years!
 The skills you learn in this class can be used to analyze any type of data from financial to sport.

 Your time is important.
 This course maximizes your time using hands-on activities and real-world scenarios to explore the challenging curriculum in a way that is both fast and easy!
 Students begin programming within the first hour of day one!

 Python is a popular, back-end coding language.
 Both easy-to-learn and easy-to-use, it’s considered the top coding language in the world.
 Python is used to build software programs, web applications, online tools, and digital games.
 Programmers can also use Python to customize popular computer software programs, such as Salesforce.